buptmiao/eago/README.md

 An easy distributed and restful crawler framework

 ## Installation
-Before install eago, you should install these dependencies

-    go get github.com/gin-gonic/gin
-    go get gopkg.in/redis.v3
-    go get github.com/BurntSushi/toml
-    go get gopkg.in/iconv.v1
-    go get github.com/PuerkitoBio/goquery

-Install:

-    go get github.com/buptmiao/eago
+    go get -u github.com/buptmiao/eago

 ## Features
-* Eago uses [Toml](https://github.com/BurntSushi/toml) to configure the parameters, for details: [config.toml](https://github.com/buptmiao/eago/blob/master/config.toml)

-* Make sure redis-server is correctly installed and launched on your system.
-Eago filters the duplicate urls by Redis, and the urls is sharded with a configurable number of redis shards

-* You can customize the storage strategy in your application by implementing the interface [Storage](https://github.com/buptmiao/eago/blob/master/storage.go)
+* Eago works like [scrapy](https://github.com/scrapy/scrapy), but it is more lightweight and effective.

 * Eago supports RESTful API, through which users can monitor eago's statistic information, add new crawler job, control the crawler and so on.

 * Eago can be deployed as clusters.
 An eago cluster consist of one master and multiple slavers, and the master node is auto-discovered

 ## QuickStart

-An Example:
+You can run eago like this without any crawlers:

 ```go
 import (